clearbank/fi-api-101/README.md

 ### Prerequisites

-To be able to run application and receive webhooks you will need:
+To be able to run the application and receive webhooks, you will need:

 - [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)
 - [ngrok](https://ngrok.com/) Version 2.3.35 was used at the moment of writing